julianogaio/booksortservice/README.md

 }
 ```

-* The response will be a JSON based on SSOutputModel and should be something like this:
+* The response will be a JSON based on SSOutputModel java class and would be something like this:
 ```
 {
   "sortedList": [